mer-hybris/hadk.sailfishos.org/mic.rst

 Ensure you have done the steps to :ref:`createrepo`.

-Add/update metadata about patterns using this script:
+Add/update metadata about patterns using this script (NB: it will fail with a non-critical error):

 .. code-block:: console